EPFL-SwEnt-2024-LaStartUp/prd/template/3-analysis.md

 interactive social features.

 TripTracker combines these various functionalities into a single application, making it more convenient and user-friendly.
-It is specially designed to help users find walking itineraries around interesting spots in a city, while also enabling them to share their experiences with their friends.
+Especially, it is designed to help users find walking itineraries around interesting spots in a city, while also enabling them to share their experiences with their friends.
 The integration of features into one cohesive platform sets TripTracker apart from its competitors.